Did you know that hosting WordPress on a VPS can make it run really fast? Especially if you have a powerful, fast VPS?

 |Average Response Time (Uncached)||794||594|

-The number is also tested with caching turned off, which is an important test for webshops and interactive sites, which are harder to cache (caching is a technology to greatly improve the performance of a site, as you can see).
+The number is also tested with caching turned off, which is an important test for webshops and interactive sites, which are harder to cache (caching is a technology that greatly improves the performance of a site, as you can see).

 These test scores are excellent for what you pay, especially for the uncached scores (beating expensive providers such as Kinsta).